 Pui Pui Molcar feels like Hamtaro’s successor in multiple ways.
 This anime is a cute and charming delight with a cozy atmosphere.
 Unlike Hamtaro, this anime is short and sweet with episodes that last up to two minutes.
 Despite having a child-like tone, this anime can be enjoyed by anyone.

 This anime revolves takes place in an environment similar to our own where humans drive guinea-pig and car hybrids called Molcars.
 The premise is as bonkers as you’d expect, but that’s where this anime shines well.
-There are many pop culture references sprinkled through each episode.
+There are many pop culture references sprinkled throughout each episode.

 The show also tackles some thematic concepts wonderfully but does so in the cutest and most hilarious manners possible.
 It’s a series that fans should go into with an open mind and enjoy it for what it is.
 Pui Pui Molcar is a cute bundle of joy that keeps on giving.